-- 1. Have a completed Volunteer/Chaperone/Visitor Packet on file - 2.
-Volunteer/chaperone must be a parent/guardian or in case of emergency someone else approved by the parents/guardian and principal - 3.
-Be at least 18 years old - 4.
+- 1. Have a completed Volunteer/Chaperone Form on file - 2.
+Be a parent/ guardian or someone else designated by the parent/ guardian in writing - 3.
+Be at least 21 years old - 4.
 Adhere to the school's code of conduct at all times - 5.
-Keep confidential and not disclose, or make any use of, except for the HES or Schools' benefit, at any time, either during or subsequent to this Agreement, any trade secrets, formulae, methods, techniques, computations, knowledge, data or other information of the Company relating to products, processes, know-how, marketing, teaching, selling ideas, selling concepts, equipping processes, customer lists, student names or addresses, student parents' names and addresses, forecasts, marketing plans, strategies, pricing strategies, computer programs and copyrightable or patentable materials, or other confidential information or subject matter pertaining to the Company's business, or any of its clients, customers, student parents, consultants, suppliers or Affiliates, which a Covenanter may produce, use, view or otherwise acquire during /while engaged pursuant to this Agreement ("Proprietary Information"). - 6.
-Please be aware that some students have photo restrictions; this means their parents have formally requested they not be photographed at school or school activities.
-In order to maintain compliance, unauthorized photography and use of photographs, including posting on social media, and violation of Family Educational Rights and Privacy Act (FERPA) are prohibited. - 7.
-All volunteers, chaperones, and visitors with no exception must undergo a criminal background check through the use of Internet Criminal History Access Tool (ICHAT) with the Michigan State Police on an annual basis and/or as may be requested by the HR Department. - 8.
-Observe the school's dress code while on school property - 9.
-Be assigned and authorized to volunteer by the Principal NOT teachers - 10.
+Keep confidential and not disclose, or make any use of, except for the HES or Schools' benefit, at any time, either during or subsequent to this Agreement, any trade secrets, formulae, methods, techniques, computations, knowledge, data or other information of the Company relating to products, processes, know-how, marketing, teaching, selling ideas, selling concepts, equipping processes, customer lists, student names or addresses, student parents' names and addresses, forecasts, marketing plans, strategies, pricing strategies, computer programs and copyrightable or patentable materials, or other confidential information or subject matter pertaining to the Company's business, or any of its clients, customers, students, student parents, consultants, suppliers or Affiliates, which a Covenanter may produce, use, view or otherwise acquire during /while engaged pursuant to this Agreement ("Proprietary Information") - 6.
+Observe the school's dress code while on school property - 7.
 Comply with the assigned time schedule.
-Be prompt in arriving and leaving - 11.
-Changes in the Volunteer/Chaperone/Visitor's schedule will be reported to the school with enough notice - 12.
-Sign in and out in the volunteer/visitor log at the receptionist area every time - 13.
-Act, speak and work professionally: - 14.
-Recognize that the teacher is the main authority in the classroom - 15.
-Have a positive attitude toward the school, staff, students & parents - 16.
-Address concerns constructively to the party involved and the Principal - 17.
-Deposit any written suggestions in the Principal's or Superintendent's mail Box in the reception area - 18.
-Observe confidentiality of information about students, staff, parents & school - 19.
-Follow assignment and instructions given by the teacher or administrator - 20.
-Be positive with students correct in a non-critical, non-threatening way - 21.
-Be fair in dealing with students & treat them with respect - 22.
-Address special concerns about a student in a confidential way by leaving a note to the teacher or by speaking with her privately at a non-instruction time - 23.
-Refrain from destructive & negative remarks, criticism and gossip - 24.
-Do not use volunteer/instruction time to discuss own child's or other children's progress or concerns - 25.
-Do not give directions to entire class -- whisper to individuals concerned - 26.
-Do not talk while teachers are giving instruction - 27.
-Let the children use their responsibility independently - 28.
-Be familiar and consistent with the classroom and school rules - 29.
-Address serious discipline problems to the teacher in charge - 30.
-Services are not compensated by any monitory form - 31.
-Keep in mind that the volunteer services are intended for a good cause - 32.
-Services are primarily aimed at improving the child's educational experience - 33.
-Volunteer Chaperones may ride on the school bus with the class.
-If Volunteer Chaperones desire to bring along their children that do not attend then school on the field trip, they must use their own transportation to & from the field trip.
-Children that do not attend the academy may not ride the academy's school bus - 34.
-Volunteers must provide their own transportation - 35.
+Be prompt in arriving and leaving - 8.
+Changes in the Volunteer/Chaperone's schedule will be reported to the school with enough notice - 9.
+Sign in and out in the volunteer log at the receptionist area every time - 10.
+Act, speak and work professionally: - 11.
+Recognize that the teacher is the main authority in the classroom - 12.
+Have a positive attitude toward the school, staff, students & parents - 13.
+Address concerns constructively to the party involved and the Principal - 14.
+Deposit any written suggestions in the Principal's or Superintendent's mail Box in the reception area - 15.
+Observe confidentiality of information about students, staff, parents & school - 16.
+Follow assignment and instructions given by the teacher or administrator - 17.
+Be positive with students correct in a non-critical, non-threatening way - 18.
+Be fair in dealing with students & treat them with respect - 19.
+Address special concerns about a student in a confidential way by leaving a note to the teacher or by speaking with her privately at a non-instruction time - 20.
+Refrain from destructive & negative remarks, criticism and gossip - 21.
+Do not use volunteer/instruction time to discuss your child's or other children's progress or concerns - 22.
+Do not give directions to entire class -- whisper to individuals concerned - 23.
+Do not talk while teachers are giving instruction - 24.
+Let the children use their responsibility independently - 25.
+Be familiar and consistent with the classroom and school rules - 26.
+Address serious discipline problems to the teacher in charge - 27.
+Services are not compensated by any monitory form - 28.
+Keep in mind that the volunteer services are intended for a good cause - 29.
+Services are primarily aimed at improving the child's educational experience - 30.
+Volunteers/Chaperones may ride on the school bus with the class.
+If Volunteers/chaperones desire to bring along their kids that do not attend then school on the field trip, they must use their own transportation to & from the field trip.
+Kids that do not attend the academy may not ride the academy's school bus - 31.
 Smoking, drinking alcohol, possessing drugs and weapons while on school property or attending at school events are totally prohibited

-By signing this School Rules and Policies form, the Volunteer/Chaperone/Visitor understands and agrees to follow the rules, policies, and procedures described above.
+By signing this Form, the Volunteer/Chaperone agrees to follow the rules and procedures described above.
 It is mutually agreed that these services are voluntary and shall not be compensated for at any time.
 Thank you!